Ntoskrnl2333/ScreenHolder/README.md

 # ScreenHolder
-A tool to prevent screen from turning off
+A tool to prevent screen from turning off for Windows